libopenstorage/specs/README.md

 # The Six Factors of Storage for Linux Containers

 This specification defines the following six factors of provisioning storage to Linux Containers:

 1. A software spec that can be included as part of the Container spec.
 This spec defines the properties of the storage volume, such as a specific class of service and snapshot requirements.
-It also allows for an initial format of the volume with the required filesystem and it's properties.
+It also allows for an initial format of the volume with the required filesystem and its properties.

 2. A RESTful API for orchestrating the provisioning of a volume, such that it can be driven by the container orchestration software.